Make a Movie Poster in Photoshop

 Don’t: Make a mess.

 A good movie poster should be clear and intriguing.
-The number of objects and overall composition on the canvas should be focused to instantaneously give the audience an idea of what the movie is about.
-Prevent yourself from having too many focal points in the poster, for this will just make your poster look clustered and frustrating.
+The number of objects and overall composition on the canvas should be focused to instantaneously give the audience an idea of the movie.
+Prevent yourself from having too many focal points in the poster, which will just make your poster look clustered and frustrating.
 Here are a few examples:

 From an artistic point of view, both posters have very elaborate editing.
 However, if an audience doesn’t have background knowledge about these movies, they will not be able to tell what’s going on.